 - Fundraising thermometer to track online fundraising progress

 - Live Stream video studio for virtual fundraising events

 - Sponsor and in-kind raffle donation promotion via sponsor logos and links to website and social media

 - Ability to incorporate peer to peer fundraising, where fundraisers sell raffle tickets via personal fundraising pages

 - The system can automatically draw winners from all entries or the administrator can draw winners

 - Include Social Media sharing options to reward supporters who share links and bring in other donors with more raffle entries

-- Text to Give and mobile giving features to make promoting the raffle easy
+- Mobile giving features to make promoting the raffle easy

 - Pricing flexibility – pay a percentage of credit card sales or use the platform for free with our optional tipping model